yolanda225/plugin-qgis-oop/README.md

 ---

 ### CRS
-Projection used to express coordinates and retrieve geometries
+Projection used to express coordinates and retrieve geometries.
+The selected starting point will be transformed into this CRS

 ---